 Which brokers offers more tradeable asset classes, BDSwiss or VT Markets?

-BDSwiss offers a more diverse selection of investment options than VT Markets allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, BDSwiss has 1081, compared to 168 from VT Markets.
+BDSwiss offers a more diverse selection of investment options than VT Markets allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, BDSwiss has 1081, compared to 168 from VT Markets.

 Can I trade cryptocurrency with BDSwiss or VT Markets?